 - Suski Grind (The opposite of a Salad grind)

-The boardslide is a little different from other skateboarding tricks because of the way you’ll be approaching.
+The boardslide is a little different from other skateboarding tricks because of the way you’ll be approaching it.
 Instead of jumping into the obstacle, you are going to drop down into it while sliding on your front foot and pressing both feet onto the deck.
 Once you have more balance, you can pull off your trick.

 This balancing trick can be a little difficult to get down, but it’s one of the trickiest ones you can do once you start getting good.
 As with the ollie north/south, you want to press your front foot against the bolts while your back foot presses onto the tail so that you have enough weight on either side of the board.
 When you take off, you want to be able to balance by digging your back foot into the bolts as well so that it helps keep you from tipping over.